DanielAvdar/pandas-pyarrow/docs/source/installation.rst

     pip install pandas-pyarrow[bigquery]

-See the :doc:`extras` documentation for details on additional integrations and features.
+See the :doc:`extras/extras` documentation for details on additional integrations and features.